With effective planning, a Will can make sure your loved ones are provided for in a tax-efficient way.

-Do you want to decide how your estate should be distributed following your death and who should be responsible for making your funeral arrangements and administering your estate?
+If you want to decide how your estate should be distributed following your death, who should be responsible for making your funeral arrangements and administering your estate, then you should write a Will.
+It can be tailored to your exact wishes.
+For example, you can include a legacy to a charity or a friend or loved one who would not inherit.

 Frequently Asked Questions